skipper14/afya-agent/README.md

 2. Cloud failure path: the script prints a cloud error and falls back to Ollama.
 3. Local fallback path: Ollama returns a valid JSON object for the same message.

-3. Cloud failure path: the script prints a cloud error and falls back to Ollama.
 4. Local fallback path: Ollama returns a valid JSON object for the same message.
 # afya-agent